 It is a pleasure to be able to report that Elizabeth Cameron Dalman has been short-listed as a finalist for the ACT Senior Australian of the Year (2015).
 It is rare for a someone working in the dance area to be nominated in awards of this nature so congratulations to Elizabeth for once again putting dance at the forefront of public life.
 Dalman is one of four finalists in this category and the ACT Senior Australian of the Year will be announced on 3 November.

-- Press for October 2014 [Online links to press articles in The Canberra Times are no longer available]
+- Press for October 2014 [Online links to press articles in The Canberra Times prior to 2015 are no longer available]

 ‘Wayward daughter delights.’
 Preview of West Australian Ballet’s La fille mal gardée.
 The Canberra Times, Panorama, 4 October 2014, p.
 15.